RULES FOR BOWLLIARDS

 Balls are racked in a triangle, standard rack position, head ball on foot spot.

-Any balls pocketed or jumped on the break are spotted, and the player then follows his break by beginning scoring play with object balls in position and cue ball in hand.
+Any balls pocketed or jumped on the break are spotted, and the player then follows their break by beginning scoring play with object balls in position and cue ball in hand.
 The opening break takes place at the start of every frame.

 HINT: Unlike most games, pocketing balls on the break can be detrimental due to the fact that those balls get spotted and may cause congestion near the foot spot.